Ashwashere4/Sport-Dorks/docs/DesignDoc.md

 ## Executive Summary

 Team CTN will create a Team Sport Website.
 Users will be able to buy sports equipment along with joining a team.
+These teams will then be able to rent out facilities on the facilities page.

 ### Purpose
 > _Provide a very brief statement about the project and the most